redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-patching/automated-patch-management.md

 #### 1\.
 Logging into the Ansible Automation Platform

--   Use a web browser on your computer to access the Ansible Tower GUI via the link found in the Environment above.
+-   Use a web browser on your computer to access the Ansible Automation Platform GUI via the link found in the Environment above.
 And use the following username and password to login: admin / ansible123

 ![login screen](images/2-patching-aap2-login.png)